Live Chat Now

 Is Cyber Security Programming a good career?

-According to the U.S. Bureau of Labor Statistics employment for cyber security programming professionals is expected to grow 32% between 2022 and 2032, which is much faster than the national average for all occupations.
-This growth is projected on a national level and local growth will vary by location.
-This projection is not specific to DeVry University graduates, and may include earners at all stages of their career and not just entry level.
+According to the U.S. Bureau of Labor Statistics employment for Information Security Analysts is expected to grow 33% between 2023 and 2033, which is much faster than the national average for all occupations.2 This growth is projected on a national level and local growth will vary by location.
+This projection is not specific to DeVry University graduates and may include earners at all stages of their career and not just entry level.

 Academic Catalog